GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts